ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 3. Admin.
 “Dopamine, Smartphones &amp; You: A Battle for Your Time.”
 Science in the News, 4 Feb.
 2021, https://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/.
 4. Brueck, Hilary.
 “This Is Why Our Phones Are Making Us Miserable: Happiness Isn't the Same Thing as Pleasure, and Our Brain Knows It.”
 Business Insider, Business Insider, https://www.businessinsider.com/why-our-phones-are-making-us-miserable-pleasure-isnt-happiness-2018-3.
 5. “Constant Craving: How Digital Media Turned Us All into Dopamine Addicts.”
 The Guardian, Guardian News and Media, 22 Aug.
 2021, https://www.theguardian.com/global/2021/aug/22/how-digital-media-turned-us-all-into-dopamine-addicts-and-what-we-can-do-to-break-the-cycle.
+6. Yes, Smartphones Are Destroying a Generation, but Not of Kids. https://daily.jstor.org/yes-smartphones-are-destroying-a-generation-but-not-of-kids/.